 Cognitive Developmental Therapy

-We strive to use cognitive developmental therapy to help children overcome specific challenges in their cognitive and academic skills, social interactions, emotional-behavioral reactions, and gross-fine motor skills.
-As children learn best through play, we tailor specific experiential activities for our patients to explore through trial-and-error opportunities.
-Our goal is to ensure that each child’s growth occurs smoothly and fully, while minimizing learning gaps that interfere with their overall development
+Our cognitive developmental activities help children overcome specific challenges in their cognitive and academic skills, social interactions, emotional-behavioral reactions, and gross-fine motor skills.
+As children learn best through play, we tailor specific experiential activities for our little thinkers to explore through trial-and-error opportunities.
+Our goal is to ensure that each child’s growth occurs smoothly and fully, while minimizing learning gaps that interfere with their overall development.

 Cultivating Self-Confidence and the Desire to Learn